Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation

 Recall that any element of $\varinjlim \cM(L_\bullet)$ arises as a (measurable) function $f:L_\alpha\to\C$.
-Then, the induced function $f\circ l_\alpha\circ i_\alpha:L\to\C$ uniquely determines $f$ by the above Lemma.
-Applying this to $\varinjlim\cL^p(L_\bullet,\nu_\bullet)$ suggests together with Proposition~\ref{prop:llpdense} that for certain $\cL^p$-functions that ``behave nicely'' under approximation, their restriction to $L$ is already sufficient to determine them completely.
+Then, the induced function $f\circ l_\alpha\circ i:L\to\C$ uniquely determines $f$ by the above Lemma.
+Applying this to $\varinjlim\cL^p(L_\bullet,\nu_\bullet)$ suggests together with Proposition~\ref{prop:llpdense} that for certain $\cL^p$-functions that ``behave nicely'' under approximation, their restriction to $L$ is already suf\/f\/icient to determine them completely.
 We shall see in the next section that this is indeed true for holomorphic $\cL^2$-functions.